tua25/TheEnd-Ride.Nuke/README.md

+# NukPack Nuke & Raid

+Tool For Discord TheEnd

-# The End
+# Tutorial

-Install.bat
+1. Install.bat
-Start.bat
+2. Start.bat

-For Nuker enter --> nuker
+- For Nuker enter --> nuker
-For Raid enter --> raid
+- For Raid enter --> raid

+# ⚠️ Warning ⚠️

-For Nuke you need to enter the bot token in config
+- For Nuke you need to enter the bot token in config
-For Raid you need to enter the token in [DATA] -> [TOKEN]
+- For Raid you need to enter the token in [DATA] -> [TOKEN]